Pylons/pyramid/docs/designdefense.rst

 :term:`ZCML` is a configuration language in the XML syntax.
 Due to the "imperative configuration" feature (new in :mod:`repoze.bfg` 1.2), you don't need to use ZCML at all.
-But if you really do want to perform declarative configuration, perhaps because you want to build an extensible application, you will need to use and understand it.
+But if you really do want to perform declarative configuration, perhaps because you want to build an extensible application, you may need to use and understand it.

 :term:`ZCML` contains elements that are mostly singleton tags that are called *declarations*.
 For an example: